jaspector

 City Hall business hours Monday-Friday

-Typical inspection sequence: Typical sequence: Footing/foundation, framing, rough-in (electrical, plumbing, mechanical), insulation, final inspection / Certificate of Occupancy
+Typical sequence: Typical sequence: Footing/foundation, framing, rough-in (electrical, plumbing, mechanical), insulation, final inspection / Certificate of Occupancy

-Do I need a building permit in Rockland, ME?
+01 Do I need a building permit in Rockland, ME?

 New construction, additions, alterations, structural repairs, demolition, change of use, and installation of mechanical systems (HVAC, plumbing, electrical).
 Sheds over 200 sq ft typically require a permit; confirm threshold with CEO.

-How much does a building permit cost in Rockland, ME?
+02 How much does a building permit cost in Rockland, ME?

+Building permit fees in Rockland, ME are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Valuation-based; fees assessed as a percentage of estimated construction value, with per-square-foot minimums for new construction.
 Electrical and plumbing permits carry separate fees..

-How do I apply for a building permit in Rockland, ME?
+03 How do I apply for a building permit in Rockland, ME?

-1. Determine project type and all applicable permits required (building, electrical, plumbing, mechanical, demolition, shoreland zoning, floodplain if applicable).
+To apply for a building permit in Rockland, ME, follow these steps: 1.
+Determine project type and all applicable permits required (building, electrical, plumbing, mechanical, demolition, shoreland zoning, floodplain if applicable).
 2. Download or pick up the Building Permit Application from the Code Enforcement Office.
 3. Prepare required documents: site plan, construction drawings, energy compliance documentation (ResCheck for residential, ComCheck for commercial new construction per IECC 2021).
 4. Submit completed application package to Code Enforcement Office in person.
 5. Code Enforcement Officer (CEO) reviews application for completeness and code compliance.
 6. Pay permit fee upon approval.
 7. Post permit card visibly at job site before commencing work.
 8. Schedule required inspections by contacting the CEO.
 9. Obtain Certificate of Occupancy (CO) before occupying any new or substantially remodeled building.

-How long does it take to get a building permit in Rockland, ME?
+04 How long does it take to get a building permit in Rockland, ME?

-What work is exempt from building permits in Rockland, ME?
+05 What work is exempt from building permits in Rockland, ME?

-How do I schedule a building inspection in Rockland, ME?
+06 How do I schedule a building inspection in Rockland, ME?

-Inspections can be scheduled via: 207-594-0306, City Hall, Code Enforcement Office.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Rockland, ME via: 207-594-0306, City Hall, Code Enforcement Office.
 Advance notice of at least 24-48 hours typically required.